Adiabatic Quantum Computing

-To put this and other results we have discussed in the proper perspective, we conclude with a list of $10$ key theoretical challenges for the field of AQC: \begin{enumerate} \item Prove or disprove that StoqAQC is classically efficiently simulatable. \item Find an NP-hard optimization for which AQC gives a quantum speedup (of course at most a polynomial speedup can be expected). \item Find a class of non-oracular, physically realizable optimization problems for which AQC gives a quantum speedup. \item Identify a subset of non-stoquastic Hamiltonians for which ground state preparation can be done efficiently using adiabatic evolution. \item Formulate every quantum algorithm that gives a speedup in the circuit model natively as an AQC algorithm (i.e., directly, without using perturbative gadgets). \item Find a problem that can be solved with a quantum speedup using AQC, that was not previously known from other models of quantum computing. \item Give a way to decide whether adiabatic evolution gives rise to a stronger or weaker speedup than non-adiabatic (diabatic) evolution for a given problem. \item Predict the optimal adiabatic schedule for a given problem without \textit{a priori} knowledge of the size and/or position of its spectral gap. \item Prove or disprove that tunneling can generate a (scaling, not prefactor) quantum speedup in AQC. \item Prove directly (without using the formal equivalence between AQC and the circuit model) that a minimum amount of entanglement is necessary for an exponential quantum speedup using AQC. \end{enumerate}
+To put this and other results we have discussed in the proper perspective, we conclude with a list of $10$ key theoretical challenges for the field of AQC: \begin{enumerate} \item Prove or disprove that StoqAQC is classically efficiently simulatable. \item Find an NP-hard optimization for which AQC gives a quantum speedup in the worst case. \item Find a class of non-oracular, physically realizable optimization problems for which AQC gives a quantum speedup. \item Identify a subset of non-stoquastic Hamiltonians for which ground state preparation can be done efficiently using adiabatic evolution. \item Formulate every quantum algorithm that gives a speedup in the circuit model natively as an AQC algorithm (i.e., directly, without using perturbative gadgets). \item Find a problem that can be solved with a quantum speedup using AQC, that was not previously known from other models of quantum computing. \item Give a way to decide whether adiabatic evolution gives rise to a stronger or weaker speedup than non-adiabatic (diabatic) evolution for a given problem. \item Predict the optimal adiabatic schedule for a given problem without \textit{a priori} knowledge of the size and/or position of its spectral gap. \item Prove or disprove that tunneling can generate a (scaling, not prefactor) quantum speedup in AQC. \item Establish the relation between entanglement and quantum speedups using AQC. \end{enumerate}